Generic selectors

 • Scientific name: Synodontis spp.

-• Care level: Easy-moderate
+• Care level: Easy to moderate

-• Minimum tank size: 30-50 gallons
+• Minimum tank size: 30 to 50 gallons

-• Temperament: Peaceful/ Semi-aggressive
+• Temperament: Peaceful / Semi-aggressive

-• Adult fish size: 4-8 inches
+• Adult fish size: 4 to 8 inches (10 to 20 cm)

 • Origin: East Africa

-• pH: 7.5 – 8.5
+• pH: 7.5 to 8.5

 • Diet: Omnivore